sonic-net/SONiC/doc/mgmt/Management Framework.md

 REST server will extract version text from the request header and pass it to the Translib API as metadata.
 App modules can inspect the version information and act accordingly.

-For YANG defined RESTCONF APIs, the version will the latest YANG revision date.
+For YANG defined RESTCONF APIs, the version is the latest YANG revision date.
 For manual OpenAPI definitions developer can define version text in any appropriate format.

 ###### 3.2.2.4.7 RESTCONF Entity-tag

 REST server will support RESTCONF entity-tag and last-modified timestamps in next release. server will not process or send corresponding request, response headers in first release.
 Note that entity-tag and last-modified timestamps will be supported only for top level datastore node (/restconf/data).
 Per resource entity tags and timestamps will not be supported.
-Global entity tag and timestamp are used for all resources.
+Global entity tag and timestamp are used for configuration resources.

 ###### 3.2.2.4.8 RESTCONF Discovery